pritesh11-10/CS648-Assignment4/README.md

 Go to Api folder and run `npm run start` to bring up the Api server.\
-Go to Ui folder and run `npm run start` to bring up the UI.\ (Runs on localhost:8000) Now Navigate to `http://localhost:8000/` to interact with the application.
+Go to Ui folder and run `npm run start` to bring up the UI.\ (Runs on localhost:8000) Now Navigate to `http://localhost:8000/` to run the application.

 ## MongoDB reset